-Weighted Average Remaining Aggregate Weighted Average Contractual Term Intrinsic Value Stock Options Shares Exercise Price (In Years) Exercise Price (In Years) (In Thousands) Outstanding at January 1, 2017 163,661 \$ 15.87 Granted 58,729 25.80 Exercised (34,977) 15.87 Forfeited or expired (2,085) 19.69 Outstanding at December 31, 2017 185,328 \$ 18.97 \$ 8.57 \$ 2,321 Fully vested shares and shares expected to vest at December 31, 2017 185,328 \$ 18.97 8.57 \$ 2,321 Shares exercisable at December 31, 2017 31,742 \$ 15.87 \$ 8.25 \$ 496
+Stock Options Shares Weighted Average Exercise Price Weighted Average Remaining Contractual Term (In Years) Aggregate Intrinsic Value (In Thousands) Outstanding at January 1, 2017 163,661 \$15.87 Granted 58,729 25.80 Exercised (34,977) 15.87 Forfeited or expired (2,085) 19.69 Outstanding at December 31, 2017 185,328 \$18.97 8.57 \$2,321 Fully vested shares and shares expected to vest at December 31, 2017 185,328 \$18.97 8.57 \$2,321 Shares exercisable at December 31, 2017 31,742 \$15.87 8.25 \$ 496

-Year Ended December 31, (Dollars in thousands, except per share amounts) 2017 2016 Aggregate intrinsic value of options exercised \$ 251 \$ Cash received from option exercises \$ 283 \$ Tax benefit realized from option exercises \$ 88 \$ Weighted average fair value of options granted \$ 8.71 \$ 5.85 131
+(Dollars in thousands, except per share amounts) Year Ended I 2017 December 31, 2016 Aggregate intrinsic value of options exercised \$ 251 \$- Cash received from option exercises \$ 283 \$ - Tax benefit realized from option exercises \$88 \$ - Weighted average fair value of options granted \$8.71 \$5.85

 Stock options awarded to employees under the Omnibus Incentive Plan are generally granted with an exercise price equal to the market price of the Company's common stock at the date of grant, vest over four years, and have ten year contractual terms.
 The fair value of stock options granted is estimated at the date of grant using the Black-Scholes option-pricing model.
 Expected volatilities of options granted during the year ended December 31, 2017 were determined based on a blend of the Company's historical volatility and historical volatilities of a peer group of companies with a similar size, industry, stage of life cycle, and capital structure.
-Expected volatilities of options granted during the year ended December 31, 2016 were determined based on historical volatilities of a peer group of companies with a similar size, industry, stage of life cycle, and capital structure.
+Expected volatilities of a peer group of companies with a similar size, industry, stage of life cycle, and capital structure.
 The expected term of the options granted was determined based on the SEC simplified method, which calculates the expected term as the mid-point between the weighted average time to vesting and the contractual term.
 The risk-free interest rate for the expected term of the options was derived from the Treasury constant maturity yield curve on the valuation date.